-Mark the appropriate boxes indicating which forms were filed with the IRS or, if the PTE is a partnership, what type of procedure was used following an audit by the IRS.
+Mark the appropriate boxes indicating which forms were filed with the IRS or, if the PTE is a partnership, what type of procedure was used following a federal adjustment.

 If any statements are answered yes, the entity must include a copy of the applicable form.